-When creative, committed physicians and others feel powerless or subject to excessive top-down controls or decisions based on fear, change is resisted and drag is added to the system.
-In contrast, when physicians and their teams are trusted and empowered to solve problems locally, with strong change management support and a light regulatory touch, the innate professionalism of the workforce is allowed to flourish and everyone gains.
+When creative, committed physicians and others feel powerless or subjected to excessive top-down controls or decisions based on fear, they resist change and add drag to the system.
+In contrast, when physicians and their teams are trusted and empowered to solve problems locally, have strong change management support and a light regulatory touch, then the innate professionalism of the workforce is allowed to flourish and everyone gains.

 Physician burnout is expensive to an organization.
-It contributes to direct costs of recruitment and replacement when physicians leave or reduce their clinical work effort to part-time.
-Costs can range from $500,000 to over a million dollars per physician.
-This estimate includes the costs of recruitment, sign-on bonuses, lost billings and ramp-up costs for replacement physicians.
+It contributes to direct costs of recruitment and replacement when physicians leave or reduce their clinical work effort to part-time.9 Costs can range from $500,000 to over a million dollars per physician.
+This estimate includes the costs of recruitment, sign-on bonuses, lost billings, and ramp-up costs for replacement physicians.

-The costs of burnout also include the indirect costs of medical errors, higher malpractice risk, reduced patient satisfaction and damage to the organization's reputation and patients' loyalty.
-These are not factored into the calculator below.
+The costs of burnout also include the indirect costs of medical errors, higher malpractice risk, reduced patient satisfaction, and damage to the organization's reputation and patient loyalty.
+These are not factored into the calculator in this module.

 How does physician burnout impact work effort?

-Physicians who are burned out are more likely to reduce their work effort to part-time as their only coping strategy.
-Studies have shown that every one-point increase in burnout (on a seven-point scale) is associated with a 30-40 percent increase in the likelihood that physicians will reduce their professional work effort in the next two years.8
+Physicians who are burned out are more likely to reduce their work effort to part-time as a primary coping strategy.
+Studies have shown that for every 1-point increase in burnout (on a 7-point emotional exhaustion scale) is associated with a 30% to 40% increase in the likelihood that physicians will reduce their professional work effort in the next 2 years.9

 Medical errors are expensive to our organization, both through malpractice claims and through our global payment contracts.
 How does physician burnout impact cost and medical errors?

 Burned out physicians may make more medical errors.
-A one-point increase in one domain of burnout has been shown to increase the risk of medical errors by 11 percent.3,9,10 Burned out physicians order more referrals, tests and prescriptions.
+A 1-point increase in 1 domain of burnout has been shown to increase the risk of medical errors by 11%.4,10,11 Burned out physicians order more referrals, tests, and prescriptions.
 For an emotionally exhausted physician, this may be a socially acceptable way to end a patient visit.

-Our organization is increasingly financially rewarded/penalized for our patient satisfaction scores.
+Our organization is increasingly financially rewarded or penalized for our patient satisfaction scores.
 How does physician burnout impact patient satisfaction?

-Patients are more satisfied with their care and more adherent to their physician's treatment recommendations when their physicians have higher rates of satisfaction.11- 13
+Patients are more satisfied with their care and more adherent to their physician's treatment recommendations when their physicians have higher rates of satisfaction.12- 14

 How does physician satisfaction impact patient health-related behaviors?

-Physicians who are happier in their careers are more effective in working with patients on behaviors that improve health, which has the potential to lower the overall costs of care.
-For example, patients of satisfied physicians are more likely to adhere to their physician's medication, diet and exercise recommendations.13
+Physicians who are happier in their careers are more effective at working with patients on behaviors that improve health, which has the potential to lower the overall costs of care.
+For example, patients of satisfied physicians are more likely to adhere to their physician's medication, diet, and exercise recommendations.14

-Highly satisfied physicians are able to contribute more to their organizations in a myriad of ways: going the extra mile for patients, engaging in quality improvement projects and simply providing safer, higher quality, more personalized care.
+Highly satisfied physicians are able to contribute more to their organizations in a myriad of ways: going the extra mile for patients, engaging in quality improvement projects, and simply providing safer, higher quality, and more personalized care.

-In addition, a more engaged, satisfied workforce, whose workflow has been optimized, is more effective at controlling population health costs.
-One study estimated that if all practices adopted the workflows and professional attitudes of those in high-performing practices, health care costs would be reduced by 12.5 percent.14
+In addition, a more engaged, satisfied workforce whose workflow has been optimized is more effective at controlling population health costs.
+One study estimated that if all practices adopted the workflows and professional attitudes of those in high-performing practices, health care costs would be reduced by 12.5%.15

 Our physicians report that they are under-staffed and thus doing work that doesn't require their training, and yet staffing costs are one of our largest expenses.
 How can we afford additional staff?

-Create an executive-level champion position, such as a Chief Wellness Officer, who reports directly to the CEO, on par with other leaders such as the Chief Operating Officer (COO) and Chief Medical Officer (CMO), and is resourced accordingly.
+Create an executive-level champion position, such as a chief wellness officer (CWO), who reports directly to the CEO and is on par with other leaders such as the chief operating officer (COO) and chief medical officer (CMO) and is resourced accordingly.
 This leader should ensure all leadership decisions consider the potential effect on workforce wellness.

-Establish a sufficiently resourced Well-being/Clinical Transformation Center responsible for improving clinician well-being, improving clinical workflows and EMR performance and enhancing a sense of community among physicians and other health professionals in the organization.
+Establish a sufficiently resourced Well-Being/Clinical Transformation Center that is responsible for improving clinician well-being, improving clinical workflows and EHR performance, and enhancing a sense of community among physicians and other health professionals in the organization.

-How much shall we invest in our wellness infrastructure?
+How much should we invest in our wellness infrastructure?

-Leaders are often unaware of the costs their organizations incur due to physician burnout.
-You can estimate the costs related to burnout using the calculator above.
+Leaders are often unaware of the costs their organizations incur as a result of physician burnout.
+You can estimate the costs related to burnout using the calculator in this module.

-Establish physician wellness/burnout as a critical quality metric on the organization's data dashboard.
-Assess burnout, its drivers and the costs to the organization at least annually and report the results regularly to the organization's governing board.
+Establish physician wellness or burnout as a critical quality metric on the organization's data dashboard.
+Assess burnout, its drivers, and the costs to the organization at least annually and report the results regularly to the organization's governing board.

 Maslach Burnout Inventory

-The leadership skills of a physician's direct supervisor have a powerful impact on physician burnout.
-For example, one study of several thousand physicians found that every one-point increase in leadership score (on a 60-point scale) for a physician's immediate supervisor was associated with a 3.5 percent decrease in the likelihood of burnout and a 9.1 percent increase in physician satisfaction.16
+The leadership skills of a physician's direct supervisor can have a powerful impact on physician burnout.
+For example, one study of several thousand physicians found that every 1-point increase in leadership score (based on a total possible score of 60 from 12 questions each scored on a 5-point Likert scale) for a physician's immediate supervisor was associated with a 3.5% decrease in the likelihood of burnout and a 9.1% increase in physician satisfaction.17

 For this reason, it is important to regularly assess the leadership performance of division chiefs, department heads and other direct supervisors of physicians.
 This can be done directly, by surveying the individuals they lead, and indirectly, by evaluating the well-being scores of those under their leadership.

 Leaders can also combat physician burnout by ensuring that physicians have some control over their work environment and the nature of their work.
-For example, having control over the start and stop times of clinic, appointment length and task delegation among the physician's team will improve career satisfaction and retention.
+For example, having control over the start and stop times of clinic, appointment length, and task delegation among the physician's team can improve career satisfaction and retention.

 In addition, it is important to allow time for physicians to pursue their passions.
-Research has shown that if work is structured so that physicians have 20 percent of their time dedicated to the professional activities they find most meaningful (quality improvement work, community outreach, mentorship, teaching, meeting needs of underserved, etc.) burnout is reduced.
+Research has shown that if work is structured so that physicians have 20% of their time dedicated to the professional activities they find most meaningful, such as quality improvement work, community outreach, mentorship, teaching, meeting needs of underserved, etc., then burnout is reduced.2

 What are the important attributes of leaders who support the professional satisfaction of others?

-In the words of physicians, such a leader16:
+In the words of physicians, a leader who promotes professional satisfaction17: